Senior Research Scientist at Department of Software Science, Tallinn University of Technology.

 In the future, I plan to switch to Sage.

-I am a contributor to the Theory Lunch, organized by Wolfgang
+I was a contributor to the Theory Lunch meetings, organized by

-We regularly write in the Theory Lunch blog
+We regularly wrote in the Theory Lunch blog

 In February 2013, Professor Robin Cockett (University of Calgary)